AdobeDocs/analytics.en/help/components/c-segmentation/c-segmentation-workflow/seg-publish.md

 | Usable segment with membership | ~ 8 hours after publishing | Visitor Profile Viewer in [!DNL Audience Manager] |
 | Trait and membership population | Within 24-48 hours | [!DNL Audience Manager] |

+>[!NOTE]
+>Once a week, all data will be fully synced to account for any deltas or discrepancies not captured in the previous week.

 ## Publish segments in [!UICONTROL Segment Builder]

 1. Navigate to **[!UICONTROL Analytics > Workspace > Components > Segments] > +**